Tips to reduce website bounce rate that actually work

 Using the right keywords to boost traffic is one of the first corrections made by an SEO company.
 What is important is to use relevant keywords that are suitable for targeting prospective buyers.
 Misleading keywords may get users to your site initially but they are likely to bounce off fast.
 Further, it creates distrust which can reduce overall visits in the future.

 Focusing your efforts in targeting your core audience may initially decrease traffic but is likely to create better engagement and reduce bounce rate.
-Target prospective buyers that are actually looking for what you offer to boost relevant traffic, encourage users to stay on site longer and even make a purchase.
+Target prospective buyers that are actually looking for what you offer to boost relevant traffic, encourage users to stay on-site longer and even make a purchase.

 One of the least enjoyable things on any website is continuous popups or pushy ads.
-All these distractions take away from the user’s ability to read the content and often slow down the site resulting in poor user experience.
+All these distractions take away from the user’s ability to read the content and often slow down the site resulting in a poor user experience.
 Chances are too many distractions are going to make the user shift companies.
 Instead, place your ads or sg up requests on the side or top of the page.
 Let them be clear for the user to read but situated in a way that doesn’t hamper their user experience.

 The abandonment rate for mobile shopping carts is 97%, compared to 70-75% for desktop carts.